Health-RI/health-ri-metadata/README.md

 ### [Period of time](https://semiceu.github.io/DCAT-AP/releases/3.0.0/#Periodoftime)

-An interval of time that is named or defined by its start and end dates.
+An interval of time that is named or defined by its start and end dates. <br><br>
+`Usage note`: This class is instantiated by properties in other classes that have the range `dct:PeriodOfTime`.

 #### Mandatory Properties